-Potentially Significant Impact Less Than
+Potentially

 Significant

-with

-Mitigation

-Incorporated
+Impact

 Alessandro Boulevard is an east-west roadway designated a Divided Major Arterial Roadway in the City of Moreno Valley General Plan.
 The intersection of Alessandro Boulevard with Sarah Street is controlled by a stop sign on Sarah Street, an unimproved private drive.
 Sidewalks are present near the project site on both sides of Alessandro Boulevard; however, sidewalks are absent on Sarah Street as it is not a dedicated local street and is proposed as a private drive.